robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Cadet connections

 It's useful to know where the cadets are who are connected to volunteers to avoid putting cadets and parents together, and to be aware of any repercussions for the rota if for example the cadet's registration is cancelled, and this is shown in the Cadet location button for each volunteer.
-Cadets are connected to volunteers on the registration form.
-Note that this is a temporary connection for this event only; and this isn't the same as permanent connection (see FIXME for more details).
+Cadets are automatically connected to volunteers when the registration forms are imported if the volunteer is listed against a cadets name.
+Note that this is a permanent connection which will apply to all events.

-Clicking on the location button will allow you to modify the temporary event connections for the volunteer:
+Clicking on the location button will allow you to see the connected cadets, their groups, and permanently modify the cadet connections for the volunteer:

 ***
 ***